rain

 1. Close with a prayer, asking God to open the eyes of the children to accept the help He offers so that everyone shows kindness and love to others as the Good Samaritan did.

-The mock presentation provides an opportunity to demonstrate teaching and leadership abilities while delivering a lesson aligned with the church’s values.
+The sample presentation provides an opportunity to demonstrate teaching and leadership abilities while delivering a lesson aligned with the church’s values.

 CONTACT